 Our most popular practice organ is the Chorum 40S.
-This features 4 separately-voiced organ styles, and 31 classic voices.
+This features 4 separately voiced organ voices, and 31 classic voices.
 With its compact size it is ideal for home practice.
 We find the most popular choice for small to medium churches is our Envoy 23S or the Envoy 35F.
-Using the Physis system, you can fully customise your instrument in all aspects making it a most authentic sounding instrument.
+Using the Physis system, you can fully customize your instrument in all aspects making it a most authentic sounding instrument.
 With each stop there are many alternative note-by-note voicings which can be customised to your exact requirements.
 On the market today the organs within the Physis range offer the most accurate recreation of a true pipe organ sound available.
 Installations Bespoke installations are one of the most enjoyable segments of our business, an aspect that we are incredibly passionate about; each bringing new and exciting challenges.
 Before an installation we routinely visit sites multiple times liaising with church staff, meet with organ advisors and tonal consultants extensively to fully ensure all aspects of your custom installation are addressed.
 We will often request additional checks over and above the normal install process to ensure the final installation meets, or most often exceeds, the customers' expectations.
 Organ hire We offer short-term hire for one-day events such as weddings or concerts up to long-term hire for instance during your pipe organ restoration.
 This can be a simple instrument or a complete installation featuring a large 3-manual organ with up to a 20-channel audio system.
 Similarly we enjoy immensely working with orchestras and choirs; recently we hired out instruments for one-day concerts and provided a large 3-manual organ to Dartington Choir for their performance of Elgar's Dream of Gerontius.

 Our installation teams are Part 18 electrically-compliant, and they ensure aesthetics of the installation and the placement of the loudspeakers are as discreet as possible.
 For instance, in our recent installation of an Envoy 350 Deluxe at St Augustine, Rumney, Cardiff, we were delighted to be asked on several occasions "where are the speakers"?
 With our acoustic and electronic engineering background, we are continually looking for improvements in loudspeakers and amplification.
 Our ethos is to ensure you will have an instrument installed to the highest standards possible.
-During a recent installation of the Envoy 350
+Whilst budget is obviously important we promise never to compromise a custom installation by scrimping on quality.
+For example during a recent installation of the Envoy 350 Deluxe (a premium-tier instrument) we felt it warranted an upgrade for tonal and building aesthetics.
+We upgraded the installation spec to Audac and Martin loudspeakers at no additional cost to the church as these would have exceeded their budget.
+Although we are based in Wales, with most models in stock, we can offer free delivery throughout the UK and can deliver your instrument the following day.